mtasic85/typy-lang/README.md

 - Union (`union`) in typy like in C is a user-defined data type that allows you to store different data types in the same memory location, meaning only one member can hold a value at any given time.
 This makes unions memory-efficient, as they share the same memory space among their members.
 - Variant (`variant`) is a discriminated union type, similar to std::variant in C++, enum in Rust, Variant in Mojo programming language.
 It can store exactly one value that can be any of the specified types, determined at runtime.
 Variant type itself cannot be directly instantiated.
 However, it can be used as a base class for other types, such as `Result[T, E]` and `Option[T]`, which are designed to be instantiated with their constituent types (`Ok[T]`/`Err[E]` and `Some[T]` respectively).
 Variant is more like declaration since it cannot be instantiated directly.
 - Enum (`enum`) is a way to define a set of named values in the typy programming language, similar to enums in other languages.
 They are used to create type-safe enumerations which means that enums can have generic types like number types (signed/unsigned integers, floats).
 They work like enums in C/C++.
 - Protocol (`protocol`) defines an interface or contract that types must implement.
 Protocols specify method signatures that implementing classes must provide.
 Protocols enable structural typing and can be used as constraints in generic types.
-For example, `dict[K: Hashable, V]` ensures that keys implement the `Hashable` protocol.
+For example, `dict[K: HashProtocol, V]` ensures that keys implement the `HashProtocol` protocol.
 Single class can satisfy multiple protocols at once.
 Protocol type `protocol` defines an interface that types must implement.
 Protocols specify methods that implementing classes must provide.
-For example: `class Hashable(protocol): def __hash__(self) -> ssize: pass`.
+For example: `class HashProtocol(protocol): def __hash__(self) -> ssize: pass`.
 Protocol methods definitions can be empty and use `pass` statement.
 - As implementation detail and choice, `struct`, `union`, `variant`, `enum` and `protocol` subclass universal supertype called `object`. `object` cannot be directly inherited. `object` cannot be instantiated.

 ### Single Inheritance Rules